Skip to Content

 To calculate a product's running cost per hour, you can multiply the given kWh by the cost of your electricity unit rate.
 (0.1 kwh x unit rate 0.3475c = 3 cent) 100-watt bulb for 1 hour using a unit rate of 0.3475c will cost you 3 cent.

-The costs shown are based on Electric Ireland's standard 24-hour rate of €0.3475 per kWh (non-smart), including VAT as of November 2024.
+The costs shown are based on Electric Ireland's standard 24-hour rate.
 Final electricity bills include an annual standing charge and PSO payment.
 Appliance costs are estimated based on hourly continuous use.
 Actual costs may vary with usage patterns.

 Examples of energy consumption is intended as a general guide to help you understand potential energy costs and identify which appliances may have the greatest impact on your bill.
 The wattage listed is an average across various brands and models.